GeoffAWaddington/CSI30Wiki/Pages.md

 * Different actions assigned to your surface depending on what your doing - i.e. different zone folders for one or more surfaces on each Page
 * Surface capabilities defined differently on each page - i.e. different .mst and/or files for one or more on each Page

 **Note:** The current Page is saved within your Reaper project.
-Example: if you save a project while CSI is on your "MixPage", upon reopening said project, CSI will start out on your "MixPage".
+Example: if you save a project while CSI is on your "MixPage", upon reopening said project, CSI will start out on your "MixPage" instead of the default "HomePage".

 ## **To create a Page**